MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Put in Envelope:**

-   - In this stage, ATM card is prepare for Transport to Employee location.
+   - In this stage, ATM card is prepare for deleivery to Employee location.

      - *In The action field is following to,*